Uvacoder/aaa-notes-md-collect2/node/node.md

 #### check phase

 - This phase allows a person to execute callbacks immediately after the poll phase has completed.
-- If the poll phase becomes idle and scripts have been queued with setImmediate(), the event loop may continue to the check phase rather than waiting.
+- If the poll phase becomes idle and scripts have been queued with `setImmediate()`, the event loop may continue to the check phase rather than waiting.

 #### close callbacks

 - If a socket or handle is closed abruptly (e.g. socket.destroy()), the 'close' event will be emitted in this phase.
-- Otherwise it will be emitted via process.nextTick().

 ### Process.nexttick